-You should enter the figure calculated in your Budget and Justification spreadsheet here.
-You should complete the separate Budget and Justification document and attach it as part of your application.
+You should enter the figure calculated in your 4 Doctoral Fellowship Budget and Justification or 6 Advanced Fellowship Budget and Justification spreadsheet here.
+You should complete the separate appropriate Budget and Justification document and attach it as part of your application.

-For guidance on how to complete the financial costs of your application, please see the financial guidance.
+For guidance on how to complete the financial costs of your application, please see 3 Doctoral Fellowship Finance Guidance.